nathess91/patreon-takehome/README.md

 1. `git clone` this repo and open it in your browser
 2. Check it out on Heroku: [link here]
-3. Check it out on CodePen: [link here]
+3. Check it out on CodePen: https://codepen.io/natawls/pen/QMGYQj

 ## Design